 If you would like to contact our trustees, please email email@example.com.

-Jessica became chair in June 2017 after being elected to the board by members at the 2016 AGM.
+Stephanie became Chair in August 2021 after being elected to the board in 2017.

 Sherry Bevan, President